tc39/proposal-defer-import-eval/README.md

 lazy import * as ns from "y";
 ```

-The language needs some bikesheddding, as "Lazy" is often associated with "Lazy Loading", but this is not what is happening here.
-For now, lacking the right word, "Lazy" will be used, but not in the sense of "lazy-load", rather in the sense of "lazy-eval".
+There are other proposals, but the discussion of the naming may derail the discussion of the
+semantics, which should be agreed on first and would likely guide the design of the API.
+A full writeup of these options can be found in the [Bikeshed](./bikeshed.md).

 ## Semantics

-Lazy import would defer some of the work done eagerly by modules, and only do that work when the module's exported
-object or it's properties are accessed.

 So, the question is, at which point do we start deferring work?
-Modules can be simplified to have three points at which laziness can be implemented:
+Modules can be simplified to have three points at which work can be deferred.
+Let's take a look at each one.

 1) Before Load (i.e. do not fetch the target module)
 1) Before Parse (i.e. fetch but do not parse the target module)